 1) What is today’s Real Estate Market Like?

-One of the big questions we get asked and indicators that show the state of the Calgary market is the average days a property has been on the market.
-Another example which we show to the seller is the number of closed transactions year-over-year for any given month, average list prices, and the average sale prices.
+We are currently in a Seller’s Market with limited inventory.(February 2022) One of the big indicators that show the state of the market is the average days a property has been on the market, and at the moment it is not long.
+Another example which we show to the seller on our Market Consultation is the number of closed transactions year-over-year for any given month, average list prices, and what they Sold for.

-It is all about the first impression and always giving your home its best shot.
-Curb appeal before they reach the door is important, so make sure there is no outside mess, and in summer the grass is cut and shrubs pruned.
-Inside, remove all clutter, put what you don’t need away, and fix any small paint jobs.
+We did a Blog before this one covering this.
+But it is all about the first impression and always giving your home its best shot.
+Curb appeal when the potential buyer drives past or before they reach the front door is important.
+So make sure there is no outside mess, and in summer cut the grass and weed-wack the garden edges.
+Remove all clutter.
+Remember - if you don’t need it – put it away.
+Fix any small paint jobs or broken tiles, they want to see that you looked after the home.

-With market comparables, actives and solds in your area we present a CMA price range where the price of your home sits.
-Adjusted by upgrades, we arrive at the competitive price your home should be listed at.
+In our Market Consultation we show you our Marketing plan, with market comparables, actives and solds in your area we present a full CMA price range of where the price of your home sits.
+We adjust it by upgrades and condition and we arrive at the competitive price your home should be listed at.

-4) Is the assessed value an indication of market price?
+4) Is the City Assessment an indication of market price?

-Not really, there are many Calgary homes that are sold for more than assessed value and many sold for less.
-The assessed value is used to determine your yearly tax rate.
-However, there are many home buyers who believe that if a home is listed over assessed value, it is overpriced.
+No not really, there are many homes that are sold for more than assessed value and many sold for less.
+The assessed value is used by the City to determine your yearly tax rate.
+However, some buyers believe that if a home is listed over assessed value, it is overpriced.
+If it’s below they don’t mention it!

-We look at the “comparable” solds in your area within the past 6-12 months and current “comparable” actives to see what your listing competition is and answer this question.
-Comparables would be (but not limited to) comparable square footage, number of bedrooms & bathrooms, developed or not basement, walkout vs. basement, roof age, lot features, kitchen upgrades, style of home, windows condition, and flooring type.
+The Camparative Market Analysis gives us a snapshot of the current market and we take “comparable” solds in your area within the past 6 months and current “comparable” Actives to see what your listing competition looks like.
+Comparables means square footage, number of bedrooms & bathrooms, developed or not basement, walkout vs. basement, roof age, lot features, kitchen upgrades, style of home, windows condition, and flooring type.

-Every real estate market in a Calgary community is different, and a well priced home in good condition will always sell quickly in most markets.
-Seasons are important, it may take longer to sell in the snowy winter months.
-Selling in the fall is sometimes good, before winter comes along.
+If a home is well priced and in good condition will always sell quickly in most markets.
+Seasons ofcourse are important, it could take longer to sell in the snow covered winter months.
+Selling in the fall is sometimes good, and buyers need in before schools start.
 But also February or March can be good if it is mild weather, before most sellers wait for the grass to green to list in the spring, and you can have a lot less competition to sell against.

 Call today to book a market consultation, we will be happy to go over everything in detail, including our Marketing Strategy to get your home Sold!